|

 Holiday World Amusement Park

 Holiday World Maspalomas, close to Gran Canaria’s biggest tourist resorts, is an amusement park with ferris wheel, bumper cars and a rollercoaster as well as bowling, pony riding and Formula 1 simulator.
+All in all, there are more than 30 attractions to discover.

 Tejeda National Park